Cushing’s Syndrome

 How are Cushing’s disease and syndrome treated?

 If a corticosteroid medicine is causing Cushing’s syndrome, your healthcare provider will gradually lower your dose over time.
-Abruptly stopping a corticosteroid can cause a dangerous drop in your cortisol levels, so you should never stop taking these medicines without your healthcare provider’s approval.
+Abruptly stopping a corticosteroid can cause a dangerous drop in your cortisol Never stop taking these medicines without your healthcare provider’s approval.
 Your healthcare provider may also prescribe a non‑corticosteroid medicine to replace the corticosteroid that was causing Cushing’s syndrome.

 59041